We are excited to introduce our Author of the Month, Esti Rabinowitz!

 “Always have new ideas to make the story more interesting.
 Be creative and artistic in your own way!”

-Find out how creative and artistic you can be with one of our Lulu Jr. Book-making kits!
+Find out how creative and artistic you can be with one of our Lulu Junior Book-making kits!
 “The Worst Day Ever” is Esti’s story – what’s yours?

 For more information on our incredible Author of the Month, see our Q&A with Esti below!

-Lulu Jr.: What is your name and how old are you?
+Lulu Junior: What is your name and how old are you?

 Esti Rabinowitz: My name is Esther Devorah Rabinowitz, but everyone calls me Esti.
 I am 10 years old.